-An alternative approach to handling the unequal variance besides the two sample t test would be to transform the data to a new scale where the variances would be equal or approximately equal.
+An alternative approach to handling unequal variances besides the two sample t test would be to transform the data to a new scale where the variances would be equal or approximately equal.
 A greater discussion on transformation will be given in Chapter 8 on the checking of ANOVA assumptions.